Sixth Sunday of Easter, 25/05/25

 Absolution

-May the God of love
+May the God of love and power

-in Jesus Christ our Lord.
+and raise you to new life in Christ our Lord.
 Amen.

 The Collect

-A reading from the book of Genesis.
+A reading from the Acts of the Apostles.

 A reading from the book of Revelation.

-Hear the gospel of our Lord Jesus Christ according to Luke.
+Hear the gospel of our Lord Jesus Christ according to John.

 Reflection